f3d-app/f3d/doc/user/13-PLUGINS.md

 F3D supports loading plugins and contains the following plugins:
 `native`, `alembic`, `assimp`, `draco`, `hdf`, `occt`, `pdal`, `usd`, `vdb`, `webifc`.

-see [the format list](02-SUPPORTED_FORMATS.md) for more details.
+See [the format list](02-SUPPORTED_FORMATS.md) for more details.

 > [!NOTE]
-> Native plugin is always loaded automatically.
+> The `native` plugin is always loaded automatically.
-> If you downloaded the binaries from the release page, it's not necessary to specify manually the plugins above.
+> If you downloaded the binaries from the release page, you do not need to specify the plugins above manually.
 F3D loads them automatically.

 ### Plugin availability per binary